 Love camping?
 Be in the know before you go by planning ahead and booking online to stay in SA’s national parks.

-The Christmas holidays are one of the busiest times of year for camping in South Australia’s national parks, with popular campgrounds filling up quickly.
+Long weekends are some of the busiest times of year for camping in South Australia’s national parks, with popular campgrounds filling up quickly.